 Protoplanetary Disk Dynamics

-With Prof. Dong Lai, I also examined the inclination evolution of protoplanetary disks around eccentric binary stars.
-The motivation for this work was the few gaseous and debris disks orbiting binary stars that had large inclinations between the disk and binary's orbital planes, which tended to orbit eccentric binaries.
-I showed gravitational torques from the eccentric binary and viscous torques from disk warping can drive the disk-binary inclination to 90 degrees (polar alignment), explaining the highly inclined circumbinary disks observed.
-After this work was released, more highly inclined circumbinary disks (such as GW Ori and HD 98800) were detected, thought to be formed through this mechanism.
+Few gaseous and debris disks orbiting binary stars that had large inclinations between the disk and binary's orbital planes, which tended to orbit eccentric binaries.
+During my PhD, I showed gravitational torques from the eccentric binary and viscous torques from disk warping can drive the disk-binary inclination to 90 degrees (polar alignment).
+After publication, more highly inclined circumbinary disks (such as GW Ori and HD 98800) were detected orbiting eccentric binaries, confirming my predictions.

-Recently, Michael Poon (undergraduate CPS and SURP fellow at the University of Toronto) Dr. Wei Zhu (postdoc at CITA, soon to be faculty at Tsinghua University), and I analyzed the KH 15D system, which consists of an inner binary orbited by a warped protoplanetary disk which eclipses the binary as it precesses.
-Combining photometry and radial velocity data with a dynamical model of the precessing protoplanetary disk, we constrained the disk's annular extent, tilt, and precession period.
+The undergraduate Michael Poon (undergraduate CPS and SURP fellow at the University of Toronto) and I analyzed the KH 15D light-curve, which consists of an inner binary orbited by a warped protoplanetary disk which eclipses the binary as it precesses.
+Combining photometry and radial velocity data with a dynamical model, we constrained the disk's annular extent, tilt, and precession period.

 Right image credit: Michael Poon